-PEP is a coalition of large NYPA RP customers.
+PEP is a coalition of large NYPA EP customers.

-MI is an unincorporated association of large commercial and industrial consumers with facilities located, inter alia, in National Grid's New York service territory, and a number of whom receive Existing Allocations of RP.
+MI is an unincorporated association of large commercial and industrial consumers with facilities located, inter alia, in National Grid's New York service territory, and a number of whom receive Existing Allocations of EP.

-Replacement Power, or RP, is a category of low-cost NYPA hydropower, allocations of which are made to qualifying industrial and commercial end-users under criteria established by New York State law, and which are intended to promote economic development in the state.
-SA 1742 is a bilateral agreement between NYPA and National Grid governing the retail transmission portion of delivery service for RP.
-National Grid has provided delivery service for RP since February 10, 1961.6 The provisions under which Niagara Mohawk provides the retail transmission portion of this service were originally filed with the Commission as Niagara Mohawk Rate Schedule FERC No. 19 ("RS 19").
+Expansion Power, or EP, is a category of low-cost NYPA hydropower, allocations of which are made to qualifying industrial and commercial end-users under criteria established by New York State law,5 and which are intended to promote economic development in the state.
+SA 1743 is a bilateral agreement between NYPA and National Grid governing the retail transmission portion of delivery service for EP.
+National Grid has provided delivery service for EP since February 10, 1961,6 however, in 1989 the provisions under which Niagara Mohawk provides the retail transmission portion of EP delivery service were removed from RS 19 (which had theretofore governed both RP and EP delivery), and were filed with the Commission as Niagara Mohawk Rate Schedule FERC No. 159 ("RS 159").

-The retail transmission service provided under RS 19 predated the formation of the NYISO, and so was included in the list of grandfathered transmission agreements contained in Attachment L of the NYISO OATT.
+The retail transmission service provided under RS 159 predated the formation of the NYISO, and so was included in the list of grandfathered transmission agreements contained in Attachment L of the NYISO OATT.
 Also, attachment K of the NYISO OATT required the New York utilities to submit certain amendments to these grandfathered agreements in order to allow the transmission service provided thereunder to be coordinated with the new NYISO OATT transmission regime.
-However, NYPA and certain industrial customers taking delivery of low-cost NYPA power protested the proposed amendments, and the controversy sparked thereby was resolved in two settlements approved by the Commission.
-The current structure and operation of SA 1742 is largely a product of the latter of these
+However, NYPA and certain industrial customers taking delivery of low-cost NYPA power protested the proposed amendments, and the controversy sparked thereby was resolved in two settlements approved by the Commission.7 The current structure and operation of SA 1743 is largely a product of the latter of these

-&lt;sup>5 See N.Y.
+5 See N.Y.
 Pub.
 Auth.
 Law § 1005(13).